-Since Thanksgiving is two months away, and pumpkin patches are just around the corner, I've decided to make the best of pumpkins which are in season right now.
-I honestly think we don't give enough attention to this superfood, and when we do, it's loaded with sugar, and other carbs.
-There are so many delicious healthy dishes that can be made with pumpkins and I am on a mission to try most of them.
-So why are pumpkins good for you?
+Since Thanksgiving is two months away, and pumpkin patches are just around the corner, I’ve decided to make the best of pumpkins which are in season right now.
+I honestly think we don’t give enough attention to this superfood, and when we do, it’s loaded with sugar, and other carbs.
+According to the research, pumpkin is one of the top powerhouses of nutrients.

 How to select

 Select a pumpkin that is completely orange.
 Size is an important factor.
 Medium pumpkins are best for pumpkin carving.
 Small pumpkins are better for cooking.
 Select smaller pumpkins with few blemishes that are heavy for their size and have their stems intact.

 Store pumpkins in a cool, dark place for up to two months.

 How to prepare

 Wash pumpkin, and cut lengthwise.
 Remove and discard the seeds and excess fiber.
 Trim skin with a knife or peeler.

 I hope you give pumpkins another try as part of your healthy regime!

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.